(tinctura VIROLA SPECIES)

 The derivates of these may have a physiological function as neurotransmitters of the central nervous systems.
 The major tryptamines** possess psychoactive potency and produce central nervous system (CNS) effects in humans.
 These are similar to those of lysergic acid di-ethylamide.

-Effects and side-effects depends on dosage, and concentration of the natural drug.
+Effects and side-effects depend on dosage, and concentration of this natural drug.
 It brings on an initial excitability, followed by numbness and tingling in various parts of the body, loss of somatic co-ordination, nausea, visual hallucinations, and finally a deep sleep.

 The dark red sap or resin from the bark has also antifungal properties; topically used against infected skin (cures ringworm and other dermatological conditions).